Appearance

 substring()

 The substring() method is used to get the portion of the string that is between the start and end indexes, or to the end of the string.
-Here’s the example of substring():
+Here’s an example of the substring() method:

 Javascript substring method

-Though substr() is not strictly a deprecated function, it is considered a legacy function and you should avoid using it as possible as you can.
-It is not part of JavaScript and may be removed in the future.
+Though substr() is not strictly a deprecated function, it is considered a legacy feature and you should avoid using it whenever possible.
+It is officially deprecated in the ECMAScript specification and may be removed in the future.
 So, you can use the substring() method instead.